Mérouane Debbah: Career

-In 2018, he advocates the need to invest massively in the mathematics of computing and established a year later as founding director the Lagrange Mathematics and Computing Research center in Paris.
-The Lagrange research center focused on the promotion of fundamental research on the foundations of mathematics of computing and data science, as well as to expand the horizons of the field by exploring other scientific disciplines through a computational and mathematics lens.
-The center, which hosted several Medal Fields, was built on a unique innovative structure model for industry, based on open long-term research grants that support pioneering projects for top scientists.
-The center was a precursor in the development of the fundamentals of AI using advanced mathematical tools with disruptive projects on Mean Field Game Theory, Optimal Transport Theory, Topos Theory and Bayesian Methods just to name a few.
+In 2018, he advocated the need to invest massively in the mathematics of computing and established a year later as founding director the Lagrange Mathematics and Computing Research Center in Paris.
+The Lagrange Research Center focused on the promotion of fundamental research on the foundations of mathematics of computing and data science, as well as to expand the horizons of the field by exploring other scientific disciplines through a computational and mathematics lens.
+The Center, which hosted several Fields medallists, was built on a unique innovative structure model for industry, based on open long-term research grants that support pioneering projects for top scientists.

 In 2021, he joined the new Technology Innovation Institute in Abu Dhabi as chief researcher and then in 2023 as Chief AI Senior Advisor.
-The institute aimed to bring together top tier talent from across the globe to research and develop disruptive technological innovations for the benefit of science, the economy and the environment.
-He founded the AI and Digital Science Research Center with a focus on telecommunications, AI, and cyber-security.
-Predicting the massive use of generative AI, he built very early in 2021 an elite team to focus on training Large Language Models.
-This was a massive win for the institute.
+He founded the AI and Digital Science Research Center with a focus on telecommunications, AI and cyber-security.
+Predicting the massive use of generative AI, he built very early in 2021 a team to focus on training Large Language Models.
 By 2023, the center grew to more than 80 people and was pioneer in the region in the development of large language models with the development of NOOR (upon its release, largest language model in Arabic) released in 2022 and Falcon LLM (upon its release, top ranked open source large language model) released in 2023.
 The Falcon Foundation, with an initial fund of $300m, was also created as a non-profit organisation to support open source AI research projects in collaboration with academia and industry leaders.
 The Falcon Model Series and The Falcon Foundation have positioned the UAE as a global leader in the generative AI field.